torchlard/Notes/Software_engineering/design_pattern.md

 ## Behavioral pattern
-concern with communication between objects, increase flexibility carrying out communication
+concern with communication between objects increase flexibility carrying out communication
+- how to assign responsibilities between objects
+- to manage complex control flow that is difficult to follow at runtime

 1. chain of responsibility
 command object handled / passed on to other objects